 - A perfectly fit screen on your mobile phone

-Generally, mobile friendly or mobile optimized websites make life so much easier for mobile users.
-When it is easier for users to browse through your website on their phones, it is easier for them to digest information about your business and thus eventually lead to a conversion.
+Generally, mobile friendly or mobile optimized websites make life easier for mobile users.
+It is also easier for them to digest information about your business.
+This could eventually lead to a conversion.

 Now, you might be wondering how to test your own website for mobile friendliness.
 Fortunately, there are a good number of tools you can use to test such website trait.